-We were all sitting in our room post-lunch, before setting out for Kibber, when Murli comes in.
-With him, was this tiny boy with shining eyes and a mellow smile.
+We were all sitting in our room post-lunch, before setting out for Kibber, when Murli walked in.
+With him, was this tiny boy who had shining eyes and a mellow smile.

 “Meet Singye.
 Yeh mujhe market mein mila“, (I met him at the market) Murli said in his not-so-good Hindi.
 But his expression had a zeal as if he has found something extremely precious.